Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \end{equation}
 ```

-Which is the equation for normal density function, with means and variance defined as:
+Where the resulting equation is proportional to normal density function, with mean and variance can be defined as:

 ```{=tex}
 \begin{align}